 2) You CAN’T have another baby!
 (Or one in the 1st place).

 I had no idea until I started talking about wanting to have baby #3 that so many people were apparently camped out in my lady parts and could see I was incapable of having more children.
 But I wasn’t.
 So why would they say that?
 Well, for starters, a lot of it for me was the same as I had heard most of my life.
 Because of the Type 1 diabetes I would never/should never/could never have kids (thanks, Steel Magnolias, for making everyone an expert).
 I believed that for the longest time.
 Then I started going through high risk pregnancies, complicated births, and everybody and their brother, instead of me and my doctors, were the experts on whether or not I should have any more.
 There were more reasons,of course, equally between my husband and I, and, I’m sure, said to many other people throughout time.
 Do you have enough money for more kids?
 Sometimes.
 How will you take care of more kids?
 With my hands and hugs.
 How will you feed more kids?
 With food.
 How will you pay for so many kids to go to college?
 I won’t.
 Those suckers are on their own!
 I’m not a bank!

 3) Do all those kids have the same father?

-This one usually follows up the one above.
+This one usually follows up #1.
 I like to answer that I’m not sure, to make them uncomfortable with their question.
 As they should be.

 4) So you don’t have any kids of your own?

-See #2 for some of the reasons this may be totally inappropriate.
+See #1 again for some of the reasons this may be totally inappropriate.
 I just want to answer for everybody with this: If in that moment that child or those children are your responsibility, they are yours!
 Nobody needs to know anything else.

 5) You’re so fertile!